 How I Use My Neti Pot

-*Dosage/Preparation: To each Neti Rinse you prepare, use warm (not hot!) water, and add roughly a teaspoon of salt.
+*Dosage/Preparation: To each Neti Rinse you prepare, use warm (not hot!) water (or boiled water that has cooled to a tolerable temperature) and add roughly AT MOST a teaspoon of salt (make sure it is a fine type of salt, not coarse).

 Neti solution should not be too salty – to taste, the water should be “as salty as your tears.”

-To each solution, add about 10-20 drops tincture, or whatever you are comfortable.
+To each solution as it is cooling, add about 10-20 drops tincture, or whatever you are comfortable.
+(I tend to use 1-2 dropperfuls of my own neti formula.)

 Choice Herbs For the Herbal Neti Pot